canonical/k8s-snap/docs/src/_parts/cis/etcd.md

 Remediation:

-[Manual test]
 Follow the etcd documentation and create a dedicated certificate authority setup for the etcd service.
-Then, edit the etcd pod specification file /etc/default/etcd on the master node and set the below parameter.
+Then, edit the etcd daemon configuration file /etc/default/etcd on the master node and set the below parameter.
---trusted-ca-file=</path/to/ca-file>
+ETCD_TRUSTED_CA_FILE=</path/to/ca-file>